jjloomis/adobe-premiere-basic-video-editing/duplicating-and-modifying-a-title.md

-# Duplicating and modifying a title
+# Duplicating a title

 1. Locate the Title you would like to duplicate in the Project panel.
-2.
+2. Press Control (on keyboard) and click the Title.
+In the fly-out menu, choose Duplicate.
+3.